Anikdas111/Customer-churn-analysis/README.md

 ## Objective
 To understand which customer segments are most likely to churn and provide actionable business recommendations.

+## Business Questions
+- Why churns are happening and what are the rates of churning?
+-

 ## Key insights
 - Customers in their first 12 months of lifecycle have the highest churn rate.
 - Churn decreases as tenure increases.